 Is a curved monitor better for gaming?

 The answer to this question isn't as straightforward and is entirely dependent on what kind of gaming you are pursuing.
 Are you looking to play an immersive AAA blockbuster title?
 Are you trying to be the best player in your online competitive shooter?
 Are you looking to fly a plane in your home-built simulator?
 With gaming, there are a ton of possibilities that lead to different answers.

-At the professional level, competitors tend to not use curved monitors for gaming because they are usually not supported by the tournaments themselves.
+At the professional level, competitors tend to not use widescreen or curved monitors for gaming because they are usually not supported by the tournaments themselves.
 One could say this is simply competitions sticking with what they know - why change what isn’t broken? - but the truth is there are many games at that level of play that wouldn’t benefit from a curved screen.
 Some can even be considered at a disadvantage.

-All of that said, curved monitors can offer a more immersive experience - one that adds a layer of realism for more cinematic-style games and simulations.
+All of that said, curved monitors can offer a more immersive gaming experience - one that adds a layer of realism for more cinematic-style games and simulations.
 Where multiple monitors are effective in providing a fun and immersive experience, there is nothing quite like a bezel-free visual experience.

-But if your gaming lends to slower paced experiences or are visual reliant, a curved monitor may be the way to go.
+But if your gaming lends to slower paced experiences or are visual reliant, a curved monitor with Freesync may be the way to go.
 As far as spending 8-hours a day in front of either type, a curved monitor creates less eye, but there’s also something to be said about setting up multiple flat panel monitors side by side to use for dedicated projects.